 Chipped or broken tooth

-If a tooth chips or breaks, a warm water rinse can improve comfort.
-If necessary, over the counter pain relieving medication such as acetaminophen or ibuprofen may be taken.
+If tooth chips or breaks, a warm water rinse can improve comfort.
+If necessary, over the counter pain-relieving medication such as acetaminophen or ibuprofen may be taken.
 Do not take aspirin.
 If swelling occurs, a cold compress may be placed onto the cheek.

 Knocked out tooth